 As ordered reported by the House Committee on Ways and Means on February 26, 2015

 H.R.
-876 contains no intergovernmental mandates as defined in the Unfunded Mandates Reform Act and would not affect the budgets of state, local, or tribal governments.
+887 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act.